 We hear a lot in the West about how introverts need to come out of their shell, and just mingle and blend in with others.
 They often times want to push introverts to convert into extroverts because it is viewed as “normal” or acceptable.
-Sure, there are a few traits extroverts may have that is beneficial; however, there are more benefits to being an introvert.
+Sure, there are a few traits extroverts may have that are beneficial; however, there are more benefits to being an introvert.
 Here I will discuss that, and might I add that there’s nothing wrong with being introverted.
 If anything, you may be ahead of the game if you are one.
 Here’s how!

 1. You Know Yourself Better

 Since you’ve spent more time to yourself you have had extra time to get to know who you are.
 You are comfortable being alone; therefore, you’re confident in your own identity.
 Also, self-reflecting tends to be easy which leads to a better understanding of yourself.
-Some people dread the though of being alone, but introverts enjoy the solitude, and they try to prolong it which gives them even more time to learning more about themselves and the world.
+Some people dread the thought of being alone, but introverts enjoy the solitude, and they try to prolong it which gives them even more time to learn more about themselves and the world.